SpaceX lands the first Falcon 9 rocket of 2021 like it's nothing

-SpaceX, Elon Musk's rocket company, started the New Year off by sending a new communications satellite to space for the nation of Turkey on Thursday.
+Elon Musk's rocket company SpaceX started 2021 off by sending a new communications satellite to space for the nation of Turkey on Thursday night.

 Turksat 5A is the first of a pair of next-generation broadcasting birds that SpaceX will boost to orbit.
 The Falcon 9 elevating it to orbit lifted off from Cape Canaveral Space Force Station in Florida at 6:15 p.m.
 PT (9:15 p.m.
 ET).